How to train people on zero waste?

 This section gives an overview of the basic zero waste knowledge that is needed in order to promote zero waste solutions on a municipality level.
 These resources provide the „What?“ of our training materials.

-If you want to learn more about getting the Diploma, please reach out to us [email protected]
+If you want to learn more about getting the Certificate, please look for more information here.

 How is our work different from any other zero waste teaching materials?